easyagent-dev/streamxml/README.md

 # StreamXML Parser

-A Go library for parsing streaming mixed text and XML content, particularly useful for processing LLM (Large Language Model) stream outputs that contain both text and XML tags.
+A Go library for parsing streaming mixed text and XML content, designed for LLMs that don't support structured JSON output (like Claude Sonnet).
+Enables tool-calling patterns using XML tags in streaming responses.

 ## Features

-- **Stateful Tokenizer**: Supports multi-round `Append()` operations with state preservation
+- **LLM-Optimized**: Built for models that output XML instead of JSON for function/tool calling
-- **Partial Token Support**: Returns partial tokens for incomplete XML tags
+- **Streaming Support**: Handles real-time stream parsing with state preservation across chunks
-- **AST Generation**: Builds an Abstract Syntax Tree for mixed text/XML content
+- **Partial XML Handling**: Returns partial tokens for incomplete tags as data streams in
-- **Incremental Updates**: AST is automatically updated as more data is appended
+- **Mixed Content**: Parses both plain text and XML nodes in a single stream
-- **Multiple XML Fragments**: Supports parsing multiple XML nodes in a single stream
+- **AST Generation**: Builds an Abstract Syntax Tree with automatic incremental updates
-- **Incomplete XML Handling**: Gracefully handles incomplete XML syntax with partial nodes
+- **Multiple Elements**: Supports parsing multiple XML fragments in one stream

 ## Installation